sej2020/Diffusion-TS-Storage/README.md

 python exe_forecasting.py --nsample [number of samples for evaluation] --time_weaver
 ```

+Note that if you want to evaluate a pre-trained model, simply specify the model folder using the `--modelfolder` argument.

 ### Relevant Execution Tree

 *important Time Weaver modifications in italics*